HectorFC67/IoTConnectLife/README.md

 Watch your real-time sensor data and alert triggers in Grafana’s dashboard.

+---

 ## How It Works

+1. **Data Collection**:
-### 1. conectLife.py initializes GPIO, reads distance from the ultrasonic sensor, and checks a threshold for triggering the buzzer.
+   - The ultrasonic sensor measures distances and checks against a threshold to trigger alerts.
-### 2. It also reads temperature/humidity from the DHT sensor when a button is pressed.
-### 3. All sensor data is displayed on the LCD and then sent to InfluxDB via the Python InfluxDB client.
+   - The DHT11 sensor captures temperature and humidity values when prompted.

+2. **Data Display**:
+   - All real-time readings (distance, temperature, humidity) and alerts are displayed on an LCD.

+3. **Data Logging**:
+   - Sensor data is logged into an InfluxDB time-series database for storage.

+4. **Data Visualization**:
-### 4. Grafana connects to InfluxDB to visualize the time-series data in customizable graphs.
+   - Grafana retrieves the stored data from InfluxDB and visualizes it in customizable dashboards.

+---

 ## Troubleshooting
-If no data appears in Grafana, ensure your Python script is running and that InfluxDB is started.

-Check InfluxDB logs or CLI:
+- If Grafana doesn't display data:
+  1. Ensure that `conectLife.py` is running and properly logging data to InfluxDB.
+  2. Verify InfluxDB's service status and inspect the logs for errors.
+  3. Check your database configuration:
+     - Database name in `conectLife.py` matches the one configured in Grafana.
+  4. Use the InfluxDB CLI to query the database and confirm data insertion.
 ```bash
 influx
 USE sensorbicho
 SELECT * FROM sensores LIMIT 10
 ```

-Make sure you used the correct database name in your script and Grafana data source.
+- If data still doesn't appear in Grafana, review your query syntax or ensure the correct time filter is applied.

+---

+This document provides all necessary information for setting up, using, and troubleshooting the **IoT Connect Life** project.